Dirichlet problem for semilinear partial integro-differential equations: the method of orthogonal projection: Dirichlet forms and Markov processes

-so $P_V(x,dy)$ is the distribution of the random variable $X_{\tau_V}$ provided that the process starts form $x$.
-Clearly, $P_V(x,dy)$ is concentrated on $V^c$, but if $x\in V$ and $X$ has continuous sample paths, i.e. when $\EE$ is local (see \cite[Theorem 4.5.1]{FOT}), it is concentrated on the Euclidean boundary $\partial V$.
+Clearly, $P_V(x,dy)$ is concentrated on $V^c$, but if $x\in V$ and $X$ has continuous sample paths, i.e. when $\EE$ is local (see \cite[Theorem 4.5.1]{FOT}), it is concentrated on the topological boundary $\partial V$.
 Note also that by (\ref{eq2.28}), for any $g\in \BB^+(E)$ and $V\in\OO_q$\,,

 For $W\in \mathcal O_q$ we set

 Since $R^E=R$, this notation is consistent with (\ref{eq2.17}).
 Elements of $\RRr(W)$ may be called smooth (signed) measures of finite potential on $W$.
 By \cite[Proposition 3.2]{KR:CM} applied to the form $\EE^W$, $\MMr_{0,b}(W)\subset\RRr(W)$.